 To date, the war tax resistance movement is unaware of any nonprofit organization that has lost 501(c)(3) tax exempt status due to its position or action relating to conscientious resistance to war taxes.
 There is also no indication that the IRS has ever even considered a campaign to challenge tax exempt status on such a basis.
 However, it is possible the IRS could argue that support for war tax resistance violates the definition of “charitable” in the legal sense.

-Due to varying decisions in court cases in recent years, it’s not clear how the IRS or a court would rule on the question of “charitable” status if faced with an organization that supported war tax resistance but did not directly and immediately advocate it.
+It is not clear how the IRS or a court would rule on the question of “charitable” status if faced with an organization that supported war tax resistance but did not directly and immediately advocate it.
 It is clear that a group whose primary purpose was to advocate civil disobedience of any sort would have trouble qualifying for tax exempt status.
 However, there is some precedent that tax exempt status would not be revoked if illegal activities were merely incidental to the purposes of the organization (U.S. v.
 Omaha Live Stock Traders Exchange, 366 F.2d 749, 751 (8th Cir.
 1966).
 See also, NWTRCC’s information on Nonprofits and Tax Exempt Status.

 In addition to concerns about tax exempt status, some organizations whose work is seen as opposing the government fear that taking a position on military taxation could open them to attack by the government in the form of IRS harassment about other financial business.
 The IRS has, in fact, been used as a tool in the past to target some opposition groups.
 There is no guarantee that this wouldn’t happen again.
 Large, well-established religious or financial institutions are less likely to suffer such repression.
 Smaller, more radical groups might be at greater risk.